-- E. Conformance with Law: The Contractor and its Subcontractor(s) shall at all times during the term of this Contract adhere to all applicable federal laws, state laws, local laws, health, safety, fire, building, and zoning requirements as they currently exist and may hereafter be amended.
-Without limitation, these laws and regulations include: - 1) Victim Rights Act.
-The Contractor shall ensure that its Subcontractors comply with Section 24-4.1-302.5, Section 24-4.1-303 and Section 24-4.1-304 C.R.S., as amended, commonly known as the Victim Rights Act, and enabling legislation. - 2) Americans with Disabilities Act.
-The Contractor shall ensure that its Subcontractors comply with all applicable titles of the Americans with Disabilities Act (Public Law 101.336) and submit documentation as required by the State to demonstrate compliance with this Act.
-The Contractor shall ensure that Subcontractors demonstrate compliance by ensuring that their Services are both architecturally and programmatically accessible - Prison Rape Elimination Act.
-The Contractor shall ensure that its Subcontractors comply with community confinement standards of the Prison Rape Elimination Act (United States Department of Justice - DOJ 28 CFR Part 115). - F. Client Files.
-The Contractor shall ensure that its Subcontractors maintain individual files for each offender participating in their program as required by DOC/SJB rules and regulations.
+- (a) Victim Rights Act.
+The Contractor shall ensure that its subcontractors comply with Section 24-4.1-302.5, Section 24-4.1-303 and Section 24-4.1-304 C.R.S., its attended, commonly known as the Victim Rights Act and enabling legislation. - (b) Americans with Disabilities Acr.
+The Contractor shall ensure that its subcontractors comply with all applicable littles of the Americans with Disabilities Act (Public Law 101.336) and submit documentation as required by the State to demonstrate compliance with this Act.
+The contractor shall assure that subcontractors demonstrate compliance by ensuring that reentry services are both architecturally and programmatically accessible. - (c) Prison Rape Elimination Act.
+The contractor shall ensure that its subcontractors comply with community confinement standards of the Prison Rape Elimination Act (United States Department of Justice DOJ 28 CFR Part 115). - 6) Client Files.
+The Contractor shall ensure that it and its subcontractors maintain individual files for each offender participating in their program as required by DOC/SJB.
 The individual files shall be maintained in a secure area, in a locked file cabinet or safe.
-Such files and criminal history records shall be maintained and disseminated pursuant to federal and State regulations. - G. Reports.
-The Contractor, and its Subcontractors, shall provide timely, prompt, and accurate reports as are or may be required by the State, DOC or SJB during the term of the Contract, which include but are not limited to statistical reports, caseload data, and required entries into the Community Corrections Information and Billing computer system.
-Survey Questionnaires and other records documenting the types of Services provided and the identity of the individual offenders receiving such Services.
-Computerized termination forms and related offender data must be completed by program staff, as prescribed by the State, for each offender served, and shall be completed in accordance with the requirements of the State. - H. Fugitive Reporting System.
-Pursuant to CRS §17-27-104(11), the Contractor shall ensure that its Subcontractors will report any apparent escape of any offender funded pursuant to this Contract in the manner prescribed by the State. - Supervision of Offenders.
-The Contractor shall ensure that its Subcontractors provide 24-hours-a-day, seven-days-a-week staff supervision of the offenders assigned to the residential facility, as specified in the "Colorado Community Corrections Standards".
+Such files and criminal history records shall be maintained and disseminated pursuant to federal and state regulations. - 7) Fugitive Reporting System.
+Pursuant to Section 17-27-104(11), C.R.S., the Contractor shall ensure that any probable escape of any offender funded pursuant to this Contract is reported by program staff providing services through this Contract in the manner prescribed by the State. - 8) Supervision of Offenders.
+The Contractor shall ensure that its subcontractors provide 24-hours-a-day, seven-days-a-week staff supervision of the offenders assigned to the residential facility as specified in the "Colorado Community Corrections Standards".